 Natural Water Bathing should always be a robustly structured activity.
 Where open water swimming is planned for pupils, either as part of a residential experience during curriculum time or outside of normal school hours, parents should be fully informed.
-Guidance documents on Open Water Swimming are available from Swim England and the RLSS UK: Information on the Management of open water swimming events can be found <a href="https://example.com/here-new-management-n
+Guidance documents on Open Water Swimming are available from Swim England and the RLSS UK: Information on the Management of open water swimming events can be found here.